puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Update repository

-First it is needed to create or update YANG repository by using 'frinx-callpoint@2022-06-22.yang' extension that is displayed in the following snippet.
-There is just one extension 'url' with argument 'point'.
+First, create or update the YANG repository by using the 'frinx-callpoint@2022-06-22.yang' extension displayed in the following snippet.
+There is only one extension 'url' with the argument 'point'.

 ``` frinx-callpoint@2022-06-22.yang
 module frinx-callpoint {